deadlysyn/terraform-keycloak-aws/docs/bootstrapping.md

 Note that generating these secrets (30 character random strings) results in them being stored in state.
 This is why remote state with encryption is enabled by default.
-If you prefer no secrets in state, even though they are encrypted, you could refactor slightly to inject secrets at runtime or simply comment the first few lines of the keycloak module which generates the secrets and store your own manually generated values at the same paths.
+If you prefer no secrets in state, even though they are encrypted, you could refactor to inject secrets at runtime or simply comment the first few lines of the keycloak module which generates the secrets and store your own manually generated values at the same paths.